fru/btld-template/literate/0-state.md

-# Reactivity aka. model change detection
+# Reactivity aka.
+Model Change Detection

 One of the key differences between front-end frameworks is their approach to data synchronization and DOM manipulation.

-Our approuch is heavily inspired by immer.js and copies and freezes all data that is used to render components.
+Our approach is heavily inspired by immer.js and copies and freezes all data that is used to render components.
 Updates are still possible using a proxy.
-This generates a new frozen state and only updates the properties that actualy change, without creating unnecessary copies of the entire data structure, improving performance.
+This generates a new frozen state and only updates the properties that actually change, without creating unnecessary copies of the entire data structure, improving performance.

-## Other frameworks
+## Other Frameworks

 JQuery was often used to keep data in the DOM as long as possible and treat that as the single source of truth.
-React uses a virtual DOM and compares two versions to determine changes, Angular 2 is efficiently re-evaluating expressions used in components, while Vue 2 uses a reactive system that watches properties accessed during rendering using getters and setters provided by `Object.defineProperty()`.
+React uses a virtual DOM and compares two versions to determine changes.
+Angular 2 efficiently re-evaluates expressions used in components, while Vue 2 uses a reactive system that watches properties accessed during rendering using getters and setters provided by `Object.defineProperty()`.

 The approaches used by these frameworks for data synchronization and DOM